 The University maintains a dedicated website addressing bike safety on campus and outlining laws and regulations for bikers, drivers, and pedestrians on campus and in the city.
 Parking & Transportation Services, Sustainability, and the BUPD work together to run campus events promoting bike safety throughout the year.
 Bike Safety also administers an online bicycle registration program to support, promote, and increase awareness about this important transportation option.
 Registration is open to all members of the Boston University community.
-Since 2010, BU Bike Safety, a partnership between Parking & Transportation Services and Judicial Affairs, has made bicycle helmets and front and rear bike lights available, free of charge, to all members of the Boston University community.
+BU Bike Safety is a partnership between Parking & Transportation Services and Judicial Affairs, has made bicycle helmets and front and rear bike lights available, free of charge, to all members of the Boston University community.
 In addition, BU Bike Safety provides cycling tips, awareness pamphlets and Safe Routes commuting options to BU faculty, staff, and students.
 We also strongly suggest you secure your bicycle with the best lock you can afford.
-More information about bike safety is available at www.bu.edu/police/crime-prevention/bikers.